omgmog/talk-cardboctober/talk.md

 ---
 ## And then in September
-^ Then in September, Ben Foxall sent me a message on the Digital Oxford Slack
+^ Then in September, Ben sent me a message on the Digital Oxford Slack

 ---
 ![inline fit](images/Chat.png)